polettix/base-drafts/draft-ietf-quic-transport.md

 : A 16-bit sequence number.
 This value starts at 0 and increases by 1 for each connection ID that is provided by the server.
 The sequence value can wrap;
   the value 65535 is followed by 0.
-When wrapping the sequence field, the server MUST ensure that a value with the same sequence has been received and acknowledged by the client.
+When wrapping the sequence field, the endpoint MUST ensure that a value with the same sequence has been received and acknowledged by its peer.
 The connection ID that is assigned during the handshake is assumed to have a sequence of 65535.

 Connection ID: